 There's no need to wait for us to schedule an information session.
 Our knowledgeable advisors are available to meet with you via Zoom or phone to answer your questions.
 Get started on your way to earning your degree!

 Or even better, connect with an advisor by calling the campus of your choice:

 What is Cohort Study?

 As a student in the Curry College M.Ed.
 Program, you will be part of a cohort group.
 That means that the same students will be in all of your classes for the entire program, start to finish.
-Cohort group learning has proven to be very effective for adult learners because it creates a community of professionals who can study together, provide support, discuss common on-the-job problems, and offer networking opportunities.
+Cohort group learning has proven to be very effective for adult learners because it creates a community of professionals who can study together, provide support and offer strong networking opportunities.

 New cohorts begin at our Milton and Plymouth campuses each Fall.